Program

 Julian Horsch, Fraunhofer AISEC

-Beyond REST: Introducing APIF for Comprehensive API Vulnerability Fuzzing
+Beyond REST: Introducing APIF for Comprehensive API Vulnerability Fuzzing [PDF]

 Yu Wang, Tsinghua University